This is a guide to Nagoya, the perfect place to enjoy an ordinary day in an ordinary city in Japan.

 In the end, I pay something like 20 bucks for a gorgeous Kimono, the matching Obi, and a superb shawl.
 Oh, and a Haori that lured me into this textile Cockaigne.

 I was sweating like a pig.
-It was so hot – and in addition, I was now carrying not only my pretty full fanny bag and my quite heavy camera, but I was also schlepping a big silver-colored plastic bag containing about 2 kilograms of Kimonos and silken accessories.
+It was so hot.
+In addition, I was now carrying not only my pretty full fanny bag and my quite heavy camera.
+I was also schlepping a big silver-colored plastic bag containing about 2 kilograms of Kimonos and silken accessories.

 I felt somewhere between a lucky bastard carrying around truly amazing bargains – and a pathetic bag lady logging around a shabby bag with old rags.